USCyberMilitia/BlindSite/README.md

 **Preserve what investigators should not have to see.**

+## Major update: security + performance hardening

+BlindSite has received a major security and performance hardening update.

+The live capture engine has been reworked so blocked media is no longer processed directly in the browser’s hot request path.
+Instead, risky media is blocked from display immediately and preserved in the background when enabled.
+In testing, this improved page-load performance by up to **70%** on media-heavy dynamic sites.

+This update also strengthens the custody model with hard-sealed evidence workflows for both Civilian Unknown Master Key mode and Organization hard-sealed media preservation.
+Sensitive originals can be preserved encrypted in a way that the local vault key cannot decrypt, requiring the correct escrow/reviewer private key for authorized recovery.

+A new standalone validation suite is also available to test core technical claims around encrypted storage, hard-sealed custody, wrong-key failure, sealed exports, reviewer recovery, audit-chain tamper detection, and storage-hash tamper detection.

+A secure key generator for organizations and those testing BlindSite.
+It is critical this generator is used only by organization or individuals that understand the risks or those wanting to test out BlindSite.
+For normal Civilian workflows please use Civilian Unknown Master Key Mode with the prefilled key.

+This is still early-access software, but this update is a major step toward making BlindSite faster, safer, and easier to verify.

 > [!WARNING]
 > **Early Access / Use at Your Own Risk**
 >